alesti/cluster-in-a-box/tools.md

 ## Hot cutter

 This is expensive for a single use event.
 I had one for other purposes already and used it.
-If you are in soldering, looking for a suitable blade for your soldering iron.
+If you are in soldering, search for a suitable blade for your soldering iron.
 I know that at least Ersa has some.

 Its also possible to use a sharp cutter knife.

 ## Hot glue pistol

 Do not use hotglue with [aluminum until you are able to preheat](frame-box-connection.md#glue) it.
-The 2nd is dangerous, and i tried it without.
 Aluminium will eat up all heat from the glue directly and the open time of the glue is nearly no time.